 Under Pennsylvania law, reckless driving is a serious charge.
 While some view it as “just a traffic ticket,” it is a major traffic crime.
 A reckless driving conviction in Montgomery County can lead to fines, a driver’s license suspension, possible jail time, and even a long-term license revocation for repeat offenders.

-If you face reckless driving charges in Pennsylvania, you need every advantage you can get to beat the charges and avoid major consequences.
+If you face reckless driving charges in Pennsylvania, it’s crucial to understand the legal landscape and complexities of the county.
+As a dedicated Montgomery County Crime Defense Lawyer, David C. McKenzie III is well-versed in these intricacies.
+You need every advantage you can get to beat the charges and avoid major consequences.
 Reckless driving lawyer David C. McKenzie III has helped many drivers prove their innocence or reach a deal for lesser charges.
-Call the McKenzie Law Firm, P.C., today at 610-680-7842 to talk to a reckless driving lawyer in Montgomery County about your case.
+Call the McKenzie Law Firm, P.C., today at 610-557-1525 to talk to a reckless driving lawyer in Montgomery County about your case.

 What Is Reckless Driving?